 Donnay Green, ’05, speech communication, President

-Green is the assistant director of financial aid for Concordia University, St. Paul and resides in Minneapolis.
-He completed a masters of arts in organizational management in 2009.
+Green is the assistant director of financial aid for Concordia University, St. Paul and resides in Crystal.
+He completed a Master of arts in Organizational Management degree in 2009 and is completing a Master of Business Administration currently.
 While a student at Morris, Green was active with the Multi-Ethnic Student Program, as well as a four-year athlete on the football team.
-In his free time, Green likes to volunteer, play football, and travel.
+In his free time, Green enjoys volunteering, reading, traveling and staying active with sports.

 Beverly Maloney Harren ’66, elementary education

 After 27 years in the Department of Chemical Engineering & Materials Science at the University of Minnesota, Harren retired as Finance Director.
 She continues part-time as the newsletter editor, along with work with alumni relations.
 She enjoys needlework and reading, as well as biking, hiking, camping, and travel with husband Tom UMM ’67.
 They live in Minneapolis.

 Daniel J. Moore ’07, political science, 2nd Vice President